xephora/Threat-Remediation-Scripts/GamerHash/readme.md

 ### Description

-I created a script to remediate GamerHash.
+I created a script to remediate GamerHash, a cryptominer.